DeclanSmith2005/AutonomousQuackstonVehicle/logbook/week-02/2026-01-18_meeting-project_proposal.md

 **Key Points Discussed:**

 - **Recovery:** If the vehicle goes off-track, it will store the last 1–2 seconds of inputs and reverse the actions to return to the last known node.
-- **Obstacle Detection:** Use ultrasonic sensors as a fail-safe to prevent collisions with ducks or other vehicles
+- **Obstacle Detection:** Use ultrasonic sensors as a fail-safe to prevent collisions with ducks or other vehicles while reversing.

 ## ✅ Decisions & Outcomes